danzeeeman/code_toolkit_S2022/01_WeekTwo.md

 # Homework
 * Read Lev Manovich's [The Language of New Media, Cambridge, MA: MIT Press, 2002.
 Chapter 1 (pages 18-55)](https://dss-edit.com/plu/Manovich-Lev_The_Language_of_the_New_Media.pdf)
+  * For the PDF Page 18 of the book is really 29
 * Coding Assignment #1 __Solve LeWitt's Trapezoid__
 ![Trapezoid](images/lewitt-trapezoid.jpeg)